PaulSerin/Data-Analytics-with-HPC/README.md

 ## Description

 This project aims to predict the outcome of professional tennis matches by leveraging historical ATP data enriched through advanced preprocessing and feature engineering.
-It is developed as part of a Master's thesis (TFM) in the context of a double degree in Data & HPC (High-Performance Computing).

 ## Objectives